mrsandeshbhat/Personal_Projects/UUV/Readme.md

 # Design and Development of a UUV mimicking a cuttlefish

-Class Project for EGR 598: System Control and Optimization
+Class Project for EGR 598: System Control and Optimization taught by Dr. Wenlong Zhang